agamanimullick-cloud/Customer-Support-Operations-Dashboard/phase_3.md

-This workflow:
+# Phase 2 - Workflow and Automation:

-New → Triage → Assigned → In Progress → Waiting for Customer → Resolved → Closed
+## New → Triage → Assigned → In Progress → Waiting for Customer → Resolved → Closed

-The logic is:
+## The logic is:

-New — ticket just entered the system
+- New — ticket just entered the system
-Triage — someone reviews type, priority, and queue Assigned — ownership/team has been decided
+- Triage — someone reviews type, priority, and queue
+- Assigned — ownership/team has been decided
-In Progress — actively being worked on
+- In Progress — actively being worked on
-Waiting for Customer — blocked until the customer replies Resolved — team believes the issue is solved
+- Waiting for Customer — blocked until the customer replies
+- Resolved — team believes the issue is solved
-Closed — ticket is fully finished
+- Closed — ticket is fully finished